Pet Insurance 101

 If your pet is pregnant and their due date is approaching, it’s important to consider all delivery options.
 A common delivery procedure is a cesarean section (or C-section), which may be recommended by your pet’s veterinarian before birth or as an emergency birthing option.
-Fetch by The Dodo's on-staff veterinarian Dr. Aliya McCullough shares why C-sections are suggested for birth and how having pet insurance can help cover the costs of this procedure.
+Fetch's on-staff veterinarian Dr. Aliya McCullough shares why C-sections are suggested for birth and how having pet insurance can help cover the costs of this procedure.

 C-sections are very common and are performed when there is (or might be) a birthing difficulty or as a life-saving procedure.
 There are risks to C-sections, like bleeding, infection and complications with anesthesia and the surgery itself.
 Immediately contact your vet if your pet is struggling to give birth.
 Key signs of birthing difficulty are: